Table of Contents

 Adam’s rib constituted the basic material from which his mate was “built.”
 Eve was created from a bone from Adam’s side and not from his head that she may not dominate him nor from his feet that he may not dominate her.
 She was created from his side as an equal, that he may love and care for her.
 God created Eve for intimate unity and fellowship with Adam.
 He designed her to be “a helper comparable to him” (Genesis 2:18).

-The unity of marriage
+The Blessing of Marriage

 Therefore, God ordained that, “a man shall leave his father and mother and be joined to his wife, and they shall become one flesh” (Genesis 2: 24).
 These words are part of the declaration that should be part of the marriage ceremony (Matthew 19:4, 5).
 In fact, the marriage covenant was called the covenant of God (Proverbs 2:17), a name which means His authorship of that sacred institution.